jvparidon/mixedmodels-in-r/mixedmodels_in_r.md

 ## Why fit mixed-effects models with `MixedModels.jl` instead of `lme4`?

-`lme4` has lots of great qualities: It’s free and easy to install, it’s fairly straightforward to use if you know R, and its syntax and functionality is stable (i.e. it’s no longer undergoing any major changes).
+`lme4` has lots of great qualities: It’s free and easy to install, it’s fairly straightforward to use if you know `R`, and its syntax and functionality is stable (i.e. it’s no longer undergoing any major changes).
 That last quality has downsides, too: Because `lme4` is no longer being actively developed, any new work done on it consists of bug